j3553pat/311_wk6_day1_er/README.md

 1. What is the relationship between the "actor" and "film_actor" tables?

+the film_actor table has the actor_id of ONE-TO-MANY relationship.
+The actor table has one and ONLY one relationship.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+The blue diamond next to last_update within the inventory table means that it is a NOT NULL (NN) simple attribute.

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+There is no foreign keys.
+Due to the textbook, it is understood that the yellow key icon means it is only the PRIMARY key.

 ##### ER Diagram upload